 Marquette Global Summer School

-Experience U.S. higher education for a summer at Marquette University!
+Deadline extended!
+Apply by April 1 to experience U.S. higher education for a summer at Marquette University!
 Launching July 7 - July 27, 2019.

 Spend three weeks at Marquette University in Milwaukee, Wisconsin studying topics such as international business and U.S. history, and honing your English language skills.
 Immerse yourself in U.S. culture while you explore the city of Milwaukee and live in Marquette's residence halls.
 This program is open to undergraduate students at Marquette’s partner institutions.